aesculus/denonavpcontrol/README.md

 # How to Use
 See [How to Use](https://github.com/aesculus/denonavpcontrol/wiki/How-to-Use)
-## Licence
+## License

 The MIT License

-Copyright (c) 2008-2021, Christopher Couper and contributors
+Copyright (c) 2008-2022, Christopher Couper and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal